anninmal/ot-harjoitustyo/README.md

-# Protect youself and others!
+# Protect yourself and others!

 * Wash your hands **often**!